dwest1507/emotion-detection-app/backend/DEPLOYMENT.md

 - Verify Dockerfile is in correct location
 - Ensure all dependencies are in `requirements.txt`
 - **Model file not found error**:
-  - Verify Git LFS is properly configured: `git lfs ls-files`
-  - Ensure model file is committed: `git ls-files backend/models/emotion_classifier.onnx`
+  - Verify the model is uploaded to Hugging Face Hub: https://huggingface.co/dwest1507/emotion-detection-model
-  - Railway should automatically pull LFS files, but if it doesn't:
+  - Check that the repository is public (or HF_TOKEN is set in Railway if private)
+  - Verify the model filename matches: `emotion_classifier.onnx`
-    1. Check Railway build logs for LFS-related errors
+  - Check Railway build logs for Hugging Face download errors
-    2. As a workaround, you can host the model file elsewhere (GitHub Releases, S3, etc.)
-    3. Update Dockerfile to download the model using a build argument (see commented section in Dockerfile)
+  - If using a different model repository, set `HF_MODEL_ID` build argument in Railway

 ### Application Crashes